Opticos/gwsl/index.md

 GWSL is Free.

-GWSL Builds on the VCXSRV XServer.
-One of the best open source Windows Xservers.
+GWSL Builds on the VCXSRV XServer, one of the best open source Windows Xservers.
 GWSL uses VCXSRV as a backend but adds many useful features.

 ### System Requirements